Jumeirah Lake Towers

 The completion of Saba Tower in December 2006 marked the first tower to be completed in Jumeirah Lakes Towers.
 The majority of construction took place in 2008.
-By April 2011, over 80 percent of the towers in JLT was claimed to have been completed.
-As of June 2015 there were reported to still be 11 towers being either left undone due to the 2009 crisis or still undergoing construction in JLT.
-The most prominent of these are Wind Tower 1 and Wind Tower 2 that are part of Cluster B and right on Shk.
-Zayed Road - they are under construction since more than 12 years.
+By April 2011, over 80 percent of the JLT towers were said to have been completed.
+As of June 2015 there were reported to still be 11 towers unfinished, either abandoned due to the 2009 crisis or still undergoing construction.
+The most prominent of these are Wind Tower 1 and Wind Tower 2 which are part of Cluster B and on Sheik Zayed Road.
+Wind Towers 1 and 2 have been under construction for more than 12 years.

 Clusters

 The towers in JLT proper are organized in 26 clusters of three named from A to Z, each cluster has its own parking structure and a retail waterfront.

+Location

+JLT Dubai is located near Dubai Marina, Emirates Hills, Jebel Ali and Al Sufouh and borders Sheikh Zayed Rd.
+Jumeirah Lakes Towers on the Dubai map is located in the northwestern part of the city.

 List of towers

 Population and facilities

 The project is estimated to have a resident population of around 60,000 and a working population of another 120,000; it will include five children's playgrounds, three mosques, a 55,000 sqm park (reshaped from Lake Elucio in 2013–2014), a police station, a civil defense station, a hospital and other facilities.

 There are two available Dubai metro stations along the site: Sobha Realty (previously Dubai Marina) and DMCC (previously Jumeirah Lakes Towers) stations.